isomerpages/govtech-corp/media/technews/_posts/2019-07-20-post-How GovTech is reinventing the smart glasses.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech’s Mr Ng Yong Kiat shares why smart glasses technology deserves a second shot." src="/images/technews/How_GovTech_is_reinventing_the_smart_glasses_1.jpg">
 </div>
-<h3>Google’s smart glasses never really took off despite strong initial interest from the public.
-GovTech’s Mr Ng Yong Kiat shares why smart glasses technology deserves a second shot.</h3>
+<p>Google’s smart glasses never really took off despite strong initial interest
+from the public.
+GovTech’s Mr Ng Yong Kiat shares why smart glasses technology deserves a second shot.</p>
 <p>When Google first announced its head-mounted display—the Google Glass—in
 2012, it clearly caught the eye of the mass consumer market.
 The promotional video for the device, featuring icons and content flitting in and out of